Tufin/orca-docs/README.md

 ## In a Nutshell

-This is the documentation repository for Tufin Orca.
-If you are just looking to read the documentation you'll probably find it easier to go to the  [Tufin Orca Knowledge Center (Default.htm)](https://forum.tufin.com/support/kc/R_Orca/Default.htm).
+This is the documentation repository for Tufin SecureCloud.
+If you are just looking to read the product documentation see [Tufin Orca Knowledge Center (Default.htm)](https://forum.tufin.com/support/kc/R_securecloud).

 ## Context Sensitive Help Codes (CSH)
 The CSH system uses 2 files - AliasFile.flali and HeaderFile.h